 Earlier still, the eruption of Vesuvius in a.d.
 79 preserved Pompeii and Herculaneum under volcanic ash for 2 millennia.
 It remains the best place to get close-up with the world of the Roman Empire.
 The buildings of ancient Greece still stand at Paestum, in Campania, and at sites on Sicily, the Mediterranean's largest island.

 The corrugated, vine-clad hills of the Chianti and the cypress-studded, emerald-green expanses of the Val d'Orcia serve up iconic images of Tuscany.
 Adventurous walkers of all ages can hike between the coastal villages of the Cinque Terre, where you can travel untroubled by the 21st century.
-Whether it's seafood along the Sicilian coast, pizza in Naples, pasta in Bologna, or the red Barolo and Barbaresco wines of Piedmont, your tastebuds are in for an adventure of their own.
+Whether it's seafood along the Sicilian coast, pizza in Naples, pasta in Bologna, pesto in Genoa, or the red Barolo and Barbaresco wines of Piedmont, your tastebuds are in for an adventure of their own.
 Milan and Florence are centers of world fashion.
-Welcome to La Bella Italia!
+Welcome to La Bella Italia.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.